 Content Marketing is a thriving, dynamic field that changes year over year with new opportunities, new trends, and innovative ways to use technology to reach audiences.
 So the short answer to the question in the title is, yes!

 Content Marketing is a great career for the adventurous.
-If you adapt quickly to changing dynamics, value communication over all else, and can tell a good story, it’s a content marketing job where you very well might fit the bill.
+If you adapt quickly to changing dynamics, value communication over all else, and can tell a good story, a content marketing job may be perfect for you!

 Over the past decades, the importance and relevance of content marketing has surged with increased activity online and on social media platforms.
-Every business now utilizes content marketing in some way, for a simple reason: it drives business growth.
-There will be a demand, in some capacity, for content marketing.
+Most businesses now utilize content marketing in some way, for a simple reason: it drives business growth.
+There will be a continued demand, in some capacity, for content marketing.

 But the value of content marketing is two-fold: it drives business growth, and a job in content marketing is a boon to your greater career goals.